Asad-Ismail/Image-Anomaly/README.md

 We mainly Implement two Methods for Image Anamoly Detection for both of the methods we first train an autoencoder to map the image to higher level representation and

+##Reconstruction based

-1) Detect Anamoly based on Reconstruction loss of Autoencoder
+Detect Anamoly based on Reconstruction loss of Autoencoder

+##Kernel Density based

-2) Fit multinomial gaussian/ KDE on latent variable and find the anamly based on PDF
+Fit multinomial gaussian/ KDE on latent variable and find the anamly based on PDF

 ## Examples